OpenNMT/CTranslate/README.md

   * otherwise, select a recent [SIMD extensions](https://gcc.gnu.org/onlinedocs/gcc-5.5.0/gcc/x86-Options.html#x86-Options) to improve performance while meeting portability requirements.
 * Consider installing [Intel® MKL](https://software.intel.com/en-us/intel-mkl) when you are targetting Intel®-powered platforms.
 If found, the project will automatically link against it.
 * Consider using quantization options as described above.
+* When using `cli/translate`, consider fine-tuning the level of parallelism:
+  * the `--parallel` option enables concurrent translation of `--batch_size` sentences
-* Parallel translation launch parallel translation process, each translation handling `batch` sentences in parallel - while when using `threads` you enable each translator to use multiple threads.
-If you want to have optimal global throughput for a collection of sentence, favor `parallel` with `thread` to 1.
-If you want to have optimal response time for a single batch, set `parallel` to 1, and increase `thread`.
+  * the `--threads` option enables each translation to use multiple threads
+  * *Bottom-line:* if you want optimal throughput for a collection of sentences, increase `--parallel` and set `--threads` to 1; if you want minimal latency for a single batch, set `--parallel` to 1, and increase `--threads`.

 ## Using